 Your health is more valuable than money, especially when trying to get pregnant.
 This fact doesn’t erase the reality of how costly trying to be healthy in preparation for conception and pregnancy can be.
-For couples who struggle to achieve pregnancy there is the additional cost of handling a fertility health issue that requires specialized support.
-If you are looking to save yourself from some financial stress while trying to conceive, look no further, we have some great tips to help you not only save some money, but your sanity as well!
+For couples who struggle to achieve pregnancy, there is the additional cost of handling a fertility health issue that requires specialized support.
+If you are looking to save yourself from some financial stress while trying to conceive, look no further; we have some great tips to help you not only save some money, but your sanity as well!

-From charting your cycle to determine your fertile window and eating healthier, to boosting fertility health with supplements, there ARE cost effective ways to support your body when trying to conceive.
+From charting your cycle to determining your fertile window and eating healthier, to boosting fertility health with supplements, there ARE cost effective ways to support your body when trying to conceive.
 Trust me, there are and I want you to know them!

 1. Charting Your Cycle to Detect Ovulation